handsomeRobot/Wolve_Game/README.md

 This a self-designed game of 'The Werewolves of Miller's Hollow' for remote players on PC.

 ******IMPORTANT*******
-1. AT PRESENT, IN DEVELOPING STAGE, THIS SOFTWARE ONLY SERVERS CERTAIN PEOPLE.
-PLEASE CONTACT ME BEFORE USING OR IT WILL NOT RUN PROPERLY.
-2. NOT FINISHED, NOW CAMPAIGN FOR SHERIFF.
+NOT FINISHED, CHECK HERE () FOR LATEST NEWS.
 ******IMPORTANT*******

 1. Install python by clicking "python-2.7.12.msi".